helidon-io/helidon/declarative/README.md

 A `__HttpFeature` class is code generated for each `@RestServer.Endpoint`.
 This type creates entry point interceptors for each method.
 The feature is a "usual" `HttpFeature` picked up by WebServer starter service.
-In case a `Http.Produces` or `Http.Consumes` is defined on a method, the route tests the Content-Type/Accept headers respectively, and only invokes the method if both match.
+In case a `Http.Produces` or `Http.Consumes` is defined on an endpoint type or method, the route tests the Content-Type/Accept headers respectively, and only invokes the method if both match.
+Method annotations override endpoint type defaults.

 For each qualified parameter, the parameter is obtained from the request using generated code that uses constants wherever possible (for header names, header values, media types etc.).